 If we eliminate all struggle in children’s younger years, they will not arrive at adulthood magically equipped to deal with failure.

-With a preschooler and a first-grader, I’m just entering the school years, but I already value teachers more than ever, especially when recognizing a good one who truly cares about their students.
+With a kindergartner and third-grader, I’m just at the beginning of the school years, but I already value teachers more than ever, especially when recognizing a good one who truly cares about their students.
 I take this teacher’s words as a warning and reminder to resist my own lawnmower parenting urges, even when they come from a good place.
-Nurturing and protecting our young is part of our parenting DNA, but we have to also think about preparation for life beyond our safety net, starting with going to school and eventually living out in the real world.
+Nurturing, protecting, and advocating for our young is part of our parenting DNA.
+But we also have to be thinking about preparation for life beyond our safety net, starting with going to school and eventually living out in the real world.

-The recent college admissions scandal highlighted an extreme example of lawnmower parenting, with celebrities Felicity Huffman, Lori Laughlin, and other uber-wealthy parents paying tens of thousands of dollars (sometimes more) to increase their kids’ test scores, fake their kids’ involvement in sports, etc., in the hopes of getting them into a better college.
+The 2019 college admissions scandal highlighted an extreme example of lawnmower parenting (and privilege) with celebrities Felicity Huffman, Lori Laughlin, and other uber-wealthy parents paying tens of thousands of dollars to increase their kids’ test scores, fake their kids’ involvement in sports, etc., in the hopes of getting them into a better college.
 Often the process included asking their kids to fake incompetence to receive special accommodations for their test-taking.
-Not only were the parents doing a disservice to their kids, but they were also hurting kids who actually needed accommodations.
+Not only were the parents doing a disservice to their own kids, but they were also hurting kids who actually needed accommodations.
 (Why Aunt Becky, why?!)

-While it’s hard to imagine going that far, urges to lawnmower parent start small, I’ve been there.
+While it’s hard to imagine going that far, the urge to lawnmower-parent starts small—I’ve been there.
 Here are some common school scenarios for your kids that could bring out your inner lawnmower, and what to do instead.

 When they forget something